 The pre-distributed salt must be rotatable, where a new pre-distributed salt applies to new keys and values after a certain block height.

+Transient Data Considerations

+When the client sends parameters to an endorsing peer that will be used by the peer as private data, it is treated as transient - meaning that the data is not included into data structures that will become persisted into the ledger.

+Properties

+Transient data is not distributed (directly sent from client to endorsing peer).

+Data automatically persisted by Fabric cannot be reversed into the transient data.
+By automatic, this means functionality outside of chain code control.

+Persisted data structure signatures (e.g., in the ledgers) remain verifiable without access to the transient data.
+This property allows signatures within blocks to remain verifiable even when the transient data isn’t available to the examiner.

+Peer is able to validate the transient data was sent by the appropriate client (and not manipulated).

+Illustrative Designs

+The client could place a hash of the transient data under the transaction proposal signature (not the transient data itself).
+The peer can then validate the transient data against the hash.
+As usual, the transient data should be augmented with a transient salt to increase entropy; or

+A separate signature for the transient data could be created.

 3. Private State Collections and Partitioned Storage across Peers

 In a Fabric channel, individual participating peers may have differing responsibilities for persisting private state.
 Rationale for separating responsibilities can result from confidentiality requirements or storage constraints, for example.
 In some of these situations, the peers still need to transact on the same channel due to requirements for relative ordering, consistency of their transactions across partitions, or performance.
 Therefore, we will describe a mechanism for achieving these goals on a single channel.